HOW TO LOSE BELLY FAT?

 Easy because science makes it very clear what the process for fat loss is.

-Hard because it’s challenging to stick to what science says we should do, and fat loss can stall pretty quickly.
+Hard because it’s challenging to stick to what science says we should do, and fat loss can stall pretty quickly and regain of weight is all too easy.

-That said, the first thing we all must do is look in the mirror.
+That said, the first thing we all must do is look in the mirror for the benefit of our health.

-No, not to look at the areas where you are storing your stubborn fat like on your belly, hips or love handles!
+No, not to look at the areas where weight gain is most noticeable like around your waist, hips or love handles!

 I want you to look in the mirror and give yourself honest answers to the questions that I’m going to ask you.
 Because if you can do that, I promise you’re going to reach your fat loss goals, maybe for the first time ever!

-We’re going to be looking at several different factors that could impact your ability to lose fat including drinking, nutrition, type of training, and specific ab training.
+We’re going to be looking at several different factors that could impact your ability to lose fat including drinking alcoholic beverages, nutrition, sugar intake, water intake, type of training, and specific ab training.
 Let’s start asking those tough questions and more importantly, being honest about the answers!

 IS IT REALLY “STUBBORN” BELLY FAT?